KILTprotocol/sdk-js/docs/getting-started.md

 }
 ```

-## 5. How to request, create and send an Attestation
+## 5. Request, create and send an Attestation

 First, we need to build a request for an attestation, which has to include a claim and the address of the Claimer.
 (_Note_ that this object offers many more functionalities, however, we do not go into the details here).